Air Changes per Hour in ISO Class 8 Cleanroom

 HEPA filters are key components in cleanroom HVAC systems, integral for maintaining the required air cleanliness.
 With a filtration efficiency of 99.97% for particles as small as 0.3 microns, HEPA filters ensure that incoming and circulating air remains free of harmful contaminants.

-The primary purpose of air changes in A CleanRoom environment is to control contamination levels effectively.
+The primary purpose of air changes in a cleanroom environment is to control contamination levels effectively.
 Regular air change cycles flush out contaminants, maintain air quality, and support temperature and humidity control.

 Calculating ACH involves determining the volume of the cleanroom and the total airflow supply rate to the room.
 The formula used is: